-When the measured DHW temperature S6 gets lower than the start temperature, the heating circulation pump P1 is switched OFF and the DHW heating pump P2 is switched ON.

-The motorized control valve M1 is controlled in order to maintain the heating temperature at S3.
+If the measured DHW temperature (S6) is lower than the desired DHW temperature, the heating circulation pump (P1) is switched OFF and the DHW heating pump (P2) is switched ON.
+The motorized control valve (M1) is controlled in order to maintain the DHW heating temperature at S3.